MANY dentists believe their CPA will uncover embezzlement.

 They were not hired to look for it.

-This is the most common CPA reporting package performed for dentists.
+This is the most common, and least expensive, CPA reporting package performed for dentists.

 A compilation is the most basic accounting service and provides no assurance.